apache/beam/learning/prompts/code-explaination/11_io_jdbc.md

         | 'Log Data' >> Map(logging.info))
 ```

-Beam pipeline is created using the `JdbcOptions` class and the [ReadFromJdbc](https://beam.apache.org/releases/pydoc/current/apache_beam.io.jdbc.html#apache_beam.io.jdbc.ReadFromJdbc) transform is used to read data from the JDBC database.
+A Beam pipeline is created using the `JdbcOptions` class and the [ReadFromJdbc transform](https://beam.apache.org/releases/pydoc/current/apache_beam.io.jdbc.html#apache_beam.io.jdbc.ReadFromJdbc) is used to read data from the database via JDBC.